-Lehi must have completed much of his record by the time Nephi began to write his first narrative: "Upon the [large] plates which I made I did engraven the record of my father" (1 Ne.
-19:1).
+Lehi must have completed much of his record by the time Nephi began to write his first narrative: "Upon the [large] plates which I made I did engraven the record of my father" (1 Nephi 19:1).
 If so, when and how did Lehi's book come into existence?
 Clearly Lehi's account was already extant when Nephi inscribed it on the large plates.
-Further, someone apparently kept a journal, possibly on perishable material, during the years that Lehi's family lived in the desert (17:4).
+Further, someone apparently kept a journal, possibly on perishable material, during the years that Lehi's family lived in the desert (see 1 Nephi 17:4).
 We turn now to evidence for these observations.

-The report of the voyage of Lehi's family to the promised land appears in 1 Nephi 18, followed by Nephi's comment that he then manufactured plates for writing by smelting ore (19:1-2).
+The report of the voyage of Lehi's family to the promised land appears in 1 Nephi 18, followed by Nephi's comment that he then manufactured plates for writing by smelting ore (see 1 Nephi 19:1-2).
 By Nephi's account, he already possessed (a) the record of Lehi, (b) the genealogy of Lehi's fathers, and (c) an itinerary of the family's travels in the desert.
-Nephi, of course, could have obtained the genealogy from the brass plates (5:16).
+Nephi, of course, could have obtained the genealogy from the brass plates (see 1 Nephi 5:16).
 But Lehi's narrative, including the desert wanderings, must have come from another source.
 It seems, then, that Lehi's account, basically complete when Nephi began his first record, served as one of Nephi's sources.
 Thus Lehi evidently was already composing his narrative while traveling in the desert and crossing the sea.

-Another indicator of a running log of the family's travel experiences is that after relating Lehi's discovery of the compass in 1 Ne.
-16:10, Nephi begins to narrate the family's trek by a series of "we" passages.
+Another indicator of a running log of the family's travel experiences is that after relating Lehi's discovery of the compass in 1 Nephi 16:10, Nephi begins to narrate the family's trek by a series of "we" passages (see 1 Nephi 16:11-19, 33; 17:1-6).
 These passages, narrated in first person plural, bear the marks of a summary of a diary-like record.
-That Nephi was evidently summarizing such an account appears in 1 Ne.
-17:4 where, after mentioning the physical well-being that the family enjoyed in the desert (17:2-3), he compresses his long story into a few words: "We did sojourn for the space of many years, yea, even eight years in the wilderness."
+That Nephi was evidently summarizing such an account appears in 1 Nephi 17:4 where, after mentioning the physical well-being that the family enjoyed in the desert (see 1 Nephi 17:2-3), he compresses his long story into a few words, "We did sojourn for the space of many years, yea, even eight years in the wilderness."
 18

 We have no way of knowing what material Lehi originally used for record keeping.
-However, Lehi's fifth son, Jacob, makes an incidental remark which may shed light on this question as well as on the reason the Lord commanded Nephi to keep records on metal plates.
-After acknowledging the difficulty of inscribing on metal, Jacob says: "We know that the things which we write upon plates must remain; but whatsoever things we write upon anything save it be upon plates must perish and vanish away" (Jacob 4:1-2).
+However, Lehi's fifth son, Jacob, makes an incidental remark that may shed light on this question as well as on the reason the Lord commanded Nephi to keep records on metal plates.
+After acknowledging the difficulty of inscribing on metal, Jacob says: "We know that the things which we write upon plates must remain; But whatsoever things we write upon anything save it be upon plates must perish and vanish away" (Jacob 4:1-2).

 In this connection, it is worth noting that Nephi had obtained the brass plates before Jacob was born.
 19 And Jacob must have noticed their durability since he could read and teach from them after he had become a grown man.
 Consequently, his remark that writing "remains" when engraved on metal tablets no doubt derived from his own experience, as did his assertion that other types of material for writing "must perish and vanish away."
-How had Jacob observed this latter?
-The most natural answer is that someone in his father's family had written on nonmetallic substances.
+How had Jacob observed this?
+The most natural answer is that someone in his father's family had written on non-metallic substances.
 Compared to the durability of the brass plates, these materials had evidently proven unsatisfactory for permanent records.20